xvik/gradle-pom-plugin/README.md

 because there is only build time difference (it's a gradle optimization) between configurations and module still need `implementation` dependencies.
 For the end user they both are usual transitive dependencies and must have compile scope.

-Read [this article](https://reflectoring.io/gradle-pollution-free-dependencies/) to better understand api-implementation difference for gradle.

 For example:

 ```groovy